Alexander the Great

 Early Life

-Alexander the Great was born in 356 BCE in a place called Macedonia, which was part of the ancient Greek world.
-His father was King Philip II of Macedon, and his mother was Queen Olympias.
-From a young age, Alexander was curious, brave, and eager to learn.
+Alexander the Great was born in 356 BCE in Macedonia, part of the ancient Greek world.
+His father was King Philip II, and his mother was Queen Olympias.
+Alexander had a famous teacher named Aristotle, one of the greatest thinkers in history, who taught him about science, philosophy, and nature.

 Becoming a Leader

-Alexander was interested in exploring new places and learning about different cultures as he expanded his rule.
+When Alexander was only 20 years old, he became king.
+Even though he was young, he showed strong leadership and inspired people with big goals.
+He was interested in exploring new places and learning about different cultures as he expanded his rule.

 Great Achievements